 Do I Really Need Support?
 Challenges of the Work & Corporate Climate

 A busy lifestyle in a modern urban or corporate environment can be a nightmare for the subtle physiology of the body, and equally in turn, your mind, emotions and lifestyle.
-Here we look at some of the challenges, and how wellness services can help.
+Here we look at some of the challenges, and wellness advice for the workplace that can help.

 Highly stressed workplace environments take their toll.
 Whether fast-paced and over-adrenalising or relatively sedentary and desk-oriented, the circumstances combine to stress the body particularly when combined with long hours in front of a screen (which irritates the hypothalamus of the brain).